CAIRNS 2 KURANDA THE MOST SPECTACULAR TRAIN RACE IN THE WORLD.

 The race starts adjacent to the Freshwater Station on Lower Freshwater Road, Kamerunga, Cairns, in sunny North Queensland.
-Leaving the train to begin it’s 31km winding journey through tunnels and rainforest to the tablelands town of Kuranda, runners follow Lower Freshwater Road through the sugar cane fields.
+Leaving the train to begin its 31km winding journey through tunnels and rainforest to the tableland’s town of Kuranda, runners follow Lower Freshwater Road through the sugar cane fields.

 Immediately after crossing Stoney Creek via an old bridge you turn right onto the Douglas Track and the serious climb begins.
 For the next 3km runners are on steep single track, in dense tropical rainforest, which has slippery tree roots and rocks to test the most seasoned trail runner.
 It is important to remember to give way to other track users, as we don’t have sole use of this wonderful park.
-Towards the top a steel bridge is reached and you must cross the rail track here.
+Towards the top a steel bridge is reached, and you must cross the rail track here.

 AT NO TIME DURING THE RACE ARE RUNNERS TO BE ON OR NEAR THE RAIL TRACKS.

 With a bit more climbing on a narrow switch back track through a grassed area the junction with McDonalds Track.
 Take the time to observe the stunning view over Cairns and the Coral Sea.